Nutritionist Weighs Up The Pros And Cons Of Hollywood Diets

 Lacto vegetarians eat a plant-based diet that includes eggs and dairy which will provide a broader array of nutrients and puts them less at risk of nutritional deficiencies than a completely vegan diet.

 A vegan diet needs to be meticulously planned for to avoid becoming nutritionally deficient.
 Unfortunately, many vegetarians simply cut out animal foods without carefully planning their foods, which does put them at risk of becoming malnourished.

 - Pros: High plant based diets have a lowered risk of disease

 - Cons: Cutting out food groups completely may put you at risk of nutritional deficiencies.

 Many factors need to be taken into consideration prior to starting any new diet, particularly if the diet is cutting out complete food groups.
 It is advisable to seek professional advice to ensure that you are following the most appropriate eating plan for your body and lifestyle as this will minimize any potential side effects or nutritional deficiencies

 This article highlights the difference between popular diets and is for educational purposes only.
 We believe that in order to truly be at our optimal state of wellbeing, we need to look at all aspects of our mind, body and lifestyle.

-If you are ready to reverse symptoms like fatigue, stubborn weight, thinning hair, low libido, irregular periods, gas, bloating and brain fog then you might like to check out The Food Matters 21 Day Program.
+If you are ready to reverse symptoms like fatigue, stubborn weight, thinning hair, low libido, irregular periods, gas, bloating and brain fog then you might like to check out The Food Matters 21-Day Clean Eating Program.

-The Food Matters 21 Day Program is about transforming your overall health through nutrition, movement, and mindset.
+The Food Matters 21-Day Clean Eating Program is about transforming your overall health through nutrition, movement, and mindset.
 Learn how to get improved digestion, more mental clarity, abundant energy, glowing skin and hair while your body repairs itself.
 Learn more about what is included here.